Compiled by: Mrs. Trassilla Musonda

 At the beginning of 2011, Fr.
 George Challisery arrived in the community.
 His visit was purely to familiarise himself as he took over as the Provincial for ZMB Vice Province.

 The 17th Graduation Ceremony was held in March and it was graced by Mr Simuzingili from TEVETA.
 All the students graduated.

-During the middle of the year, TEAMPACO seminar is held in the Oratory.
-Twenty youths are in attendance.
+During the middle of the year, TEAMPACO Seminar was held in the Oratory.
+Twenty youths were in attendance.
 This time the volunteers are Bert and Jan.